18 Oct 2018

 How do you manage Antarctica as the climate changes and human influence is on the rise?
 Allow it to be wild and protect important ocean areas based on sound science.

 In January, I travelled with Dr Ari Friedlaender as part of his scientific research team to the Antarctic Peninsula – nature’s frozen wonder where a lucky few travel to experience its iconic wildlife.
 Visiting the peninsula feels like being in another world, but that doesn’t mean it has escaped human influence.
-Climate change is having an increasing impact as oceans warm and glaciers retreat, and industrial krill fishing overlaps and threatens key feeding areas for predators like penguins, seals and whales.
+Global heating is having an increasing impact as oceans warm and glaciers retreat, and industrial krill fishing overlaps and threatens key feeding areas for predators like penguins, seals and whales.
 And it is whales we came to study, specifically whales that come to this region every summer to feed on swarms of tiny Antarctic krill.
 For ocean giants such as Antarctic minke, humpbacks and fin whales, it’s a favourite summer hot spot.

 Encounter of a lifetime